bSlope8348/cs50_final_project/README.md

 **makelove** is a packaging tool for love games that was used to build the source code into executables for different platforms.

 ## Known Bugs
-Collision between objects was found to be particlarly difficult to solve.
-Most  collision is funtioning properly, but it has been found that if there are multiple playable characters interacting with a box that sometimes one character may be able to push the box through the other character causing that character to "pop" out of the box.
+Collision between objects was found to be particularly difficult to solve.
+Most collisions are functioning properly, but it has been found that if there are multiple playable characters interacting with a box that sometimes one character may be able to push the box through the other character causing that character to "pop" out of the box.
 This is rare but possible.

 ## Credits and Documentation
 The following are the items that were used in the creation of this project.
 A note on the use of AI: ChatGPT was mainly used for help on installation of software, to verify if ideas were a good direction to follow, and what libraries in lua were available.
 Claude was mainly used for help with code issues.
 Code used was either sourced from the following or of my own creation.
-AI was only used for help on bugs or suggetions and not to write the project code itself.
+AI was only used for help on bugs or suggestions and not to write the project code itself.

 -	Making Small-Scale 2D Games with LÖVE 2D and Lua - CS50 Seminars 2021: https://www.youtube.com/watch?v=iOA5YspoJDM